Sunday 19th July –

 Despite the long drive, we will have a chance to enjoy and photograph some wonderful and varied landscapes in the Sri Lankan countryside.
 By late afternoon we should arrive at our comfortable hotel in the Yala area.

-Sri Lanka: Days 5-9 During our five full days at Yala, our primary focus will be morning and afternoon safaris into Yala National Park.
+Sri Lanka: Days 8-9 During our two full days in the region of Yala, our primary focus will be morning and afternoon safaris into Lunugamvehera.
 Yala is undoubtedly Sri Lanka’s most famous national park and the best in Sri Lanka for viewing a wide variety of animals.
 It is a wonderful place with a real diversity of habitats from scrub jungle and rocky outcrops to lakes, brackish lagoons and riverine habitats.

 Yala’s star attraction, and one of the main reasons for our visit, is undoubtedly the Leopard.
 Yala West has one of the highest densities of Leopards in the world and is possibly the best place on earth to see and photograph this usually elusive species in the wild.
 Early mornings and late afternoons are usually the best times to find these spectacular cats: walking along the roads; lying on a rocky outcrop; having a drink in one of the many waterholes; resting with limbs dangling from a tree or simply just strolling through the jungle.
 Each encounter is different but every one a memorable event!
 Most years there are also one or two sets of cubs that at times perform for the cameras, providing photographers with a great opportunity to photograph the social and interactive behaviour of an animal which usually leads a solitary existence.